Silicon Graphics International

 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-For the quarter, gross margin was 21.9%, 750 basis points worse than the prior-year quarter.
-Operating margin was -2.9%, 170 basis points worse than the prior-year quarter.
-Net margin was -4.5%, 300 basis points worse than the prior-year quarter.
+For the quarter, gross margin was 22.6%, 320 basis points worse than the prior-year quarter.
+Operating margin was 1.0%, 170 basis points better than the prior-year quarter.
+Net margin was 4.0%, 460 basis points better than the prior-year quarter.
+(Margins calculated in GAAP terms.)

-Of Wall Street recommendations tracked by S&P Capital IQ, the average opinion on Silicon Graphics International is outperform, with an average price target of $13.00.
+Of Wall Street recommendations tracked by S&P Capital IQ, the average opinion on Silicon Graphics International is buy, with an average price target of $17.25.

-Looking to profit from the makers of computer hardware?
-You may be missing something obvious about where the money will be made in the tech industry of the future.
-Is Silicon Graphics International on the right side of the revolution?
-Check out the changing landscape and meet the company that Motley Fool analysts expect to lead "The Next Trillion-dollar Revolution."
+Is Silicon Graphics International the best tech stock for you?
+You may be missing something obvious.
+Check out the semiconductor company that Motley Fool analysts expect to lead "The Next Trillion-dollar Revolution."
 Click here for instant access to this free report.

 - Add Silicon Graphics International to My Watchlist.